JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 // Using tag_no_case from nom_supreme since its error is nicer
 // ParserExt is mostly for adding `.context` on calls to identifier to say what kind of identifier we want use nom_supreme::{tag::complete::tag_no_case, ParserExt};
+// many other imports omitted

+/// A colum's type
 #[derive(Debug, Clone, Eq, Hash, PartialEq, Serialize, Deserialize)]
 pub enum SqlTypeInfo {
     // these are basic for now.
 Will add more + size max later on